Baseball in Mexico: History

-After World War II, hundreds of MLB players returned from the war creating a huge market and low demand.
-Club owners from the MLB seized the opportunity to offer poor contracts to the players lacking free agency and union.
+After World War II, hundreds of MLB players returned from the war creating a huge market with low demand.
+Club owners from MLB seized the opportunity to offer poor contracts to the players lacking free agency and union representation.
 In 1946, then-owner of the LMB, Jorge Pasquel, attempted to elevate the level of competition in the league by offering contracts to several American MLB players.
-While mostly only Negro league players ended up coming to play in Mexico, contracts were also offered to (and subsequently declined by) superstar players such as Joe DiMaggio, Minnie Miñoso, and Ted Williams, however, other 18 major leaguers signed for the 1946 summer season.
-At the end of the summer season, top afro american and latin players had earned more than many players in the MLB; therefore, major league players started to come to the LMB looking for better salaries, initiating the conflict with the MLB.
+While mostly only Negro league players ended up coming to play in Mexico, contracts were also offered to (and subsequently declined by) superstar players such as Joe DiMaggio, Minnie Miñoso, and Ted Williams, however, 18 other major leaguers signed for the 1946 summer season.
+At the end of the summer season, top African American and Latin American players had earned more than many players in MLB; therefore, major league players started to come to the LMB looking for better salaries, initiating the conflict with MLB.

-In response to the loss of players to Mexico, the commissioner of the MLB at the time, Happy Chandler, enacted a rule that banned players from the league for 5 years if they signed outside of the MLB; moreover, they banned the 18 players that signed with the LMB from playing for any team participating in the MLB.
-Later on, the MLB threatened to suspend any players playing with or against the banned or blacklisted players.
+In response to the loss of players to Mexico, the commissioner of MLB at the time, Happy Chandler, enacted a rule that banned players from the league for 5 years if they signed contracts outside of MLB; moreover, they banned the 18 players that signed with the LMB from playing for any team participating in MLB.
+Later, MLB threatened to suspend any players playing with or against the banned or blacklisted players.
 This largely hindered the growth of the LMB during this time.
-In 1950, the LMB and the MLB reached an agreement stating that they would respect each other's contracts.
+In 1950, the LMB and MLB reached an agreement stating that they would respect each other's contracts.
 Notable American former LMB players include Satchel Paige and Roy Campanella.

-In 2018, after complaints about Julio Urías's loss of his signing bonus to his former LMB club, the MLB decided to sever their relationship with the Mexican League.
+In 2018, after complaints about Julio Urías's loss of his signing bonus to his former LMB club, MLB decided to sever their relationship with the Mexican League.
 This choice effectively bans all MLB teams from signing players directly out of the LMB, which may prevent some top Mexican prospects from making their way to the Majors.

-The Mexico national baseball team has appeared in many international tournaments since the 1970s.
-Most recently, the Charros de Jalisco of the Mexican Pacific League competed in the Caribbean Series in 2019.